atoptima/Coluna.jl/docs/src/man/decomposition.md

 specify!
 ```

-This method help you to check your decomposition :
+This method helps you to check your decomposition :

 ```@docs
 annotation